 Nearest Subways: F, G

-Williamsburg has emerged in recent years, defining pop culture trends and becoming a beacon of Brooklyn's creativity.
+merged in recent years, defining pop culture trends and becoming a beacon of Brooklyn's creativity.
 From trendy shopping, culinary explorations, and a thriving music scene, it's always buzzing in Williamsburg.

 The popularity has led to higher housing prices comparable to Manhattan.
 Waterfront properties are pricey but provide you unbeatable views of the city.